Illinois Compiled Statutes

 (d-5) "Clinical Director, Prescription Monitoring Program" means a Department of Human Services administrative employee licensed to either prescribe or dispense controlled substances who shall run the clinical aspects of the Department of Human Services Prescription Monitoring Program and its Prescription Information Library.

 (d-10) "Compounding" means the preparation and mixing of components, excluding flavorings, (1) as the result of a prescriber's prescription drug order or initiative based on the prescriber-patient-pharmacist relationship in the course of professional practice or (2) for the purpose of, or incident to, research, teaching, or chemical analysis and not for sale or dispensing.
 "Compounding" includes the preparation of drugs or devices in anticipation of receiving prescription drug orders based on routine, regularly observed dispensing patterns.
 Commercially available products may be compounded for dispensing to individual patients only if both of the following conditions are met: (i) the commercial product is not reasonably available from normal distribution channels in a timely manner to meet the patient's needs and (ii) the prescribing practitioner has requested that the drug be compounded.

 (e) "Control" means to add a drug or other substance, or immediate

 transfer from another Schedule or otherwise.

-(f) "Controlled Substance" means (i) a drug, substance, or immediate
+(f) "Controlled Substance" means (i) a drug, substance, immediate

-defined or used in the Liquor Control Act and the Tobacco Products Tax
+defined or used in the Liquor Control Act of 1934 and the Tobacco Products Tax

 (f-5) "Controlled substance analog" means a substance: